 The ACSH appears to be concocting science to bolster a point of view.
 This is the exact opposite of how science should inform decision making.
 Rather, science should be used to tell us what that point of view is.
 Decision making on science-based issues should be informed by the weight of the evidence.
 And one thing is for sure, we should not be digging for a sliver of science that supports our preconceived views.

-Tags: corporate influence, Corporate Interference, trade groups, hydraulic fracturing, Syngenta, science-based decision making, American Petroleum Institute
+Tags: American Petroleum Institute, corporate influence, Corporate Interference, hydraulic fracturing, science-based decision making, Syngenta, trade groups

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.